-David Hurlbut is a member of the Market and Policy Impact Analysis Group in the Strategic Energy Analysis Center.
+David Hurlbut is a member of the Markets & Policy Analysis Group in the Strategic Energy Analysis Center.

 On staff since January 2007

 - Optimization modeling

 - Economic incentives and market behavior affecting energy efficiency and renewable energy deployment

 - State policies for energy efficiency and renewable energy

 - Coordinating state and federal renewable energy policies within multi-state regional transmission organizations